lavishay-technion/ansible_shallow/01_setup/README.md

 # Ansible configuration files

-- Install we won't get some of those files for ansible.
+- Install we won't get some of those files for Ansible.
 - That's why we'll create those files manually.
 - This course works on files as if they were `IaC`, thus please manage your code with `version control`.
 - Ansible seeks for default config file in your shells current location